Alongside all XMM-Newton scientific data products and observation-related information, high-level catalogues and

 to the full reprocessed pipeline products or to the data ingested afterwards.

-Moreover the old interface and AIO client files will no longer work after autumn 2014.
+Mainly for this reason the old interface and AIO client files will no longer

-Search on a file with a list of positions is currently limited to about 420 positions.
+Search on a file with a list of names or positions is currently limited to about 1000 entries.

 A possible workaround to perform a search on a larger list is